bespoyasov/refactor-like-a-superhero/manuscript-en/10-conditions.md

 !(A || B) === !A && !B;
 ```

 We can use De Morgan's laws to make the condition less noisy.
-For example, the condition below has too much detail and it's hard to see its meaning “through the characters”:
+For example, the condition below has too much detail, and it's hard to see its meaning “through the characters”:

 ```js
 if (user.score >= 50) {